-- 7.1 PROCESSING
+- 7.2 PROCESSING

 Customer Information in connection with the following Purposes: (a) providing Services and for any transactions requested or authorised by the Customer, (b) meeting Compliance Obligations, (c) conducting Financial Crime Risk Management Activity, (d) collecting any amounts due from the Customer, (e) conducting credit checks and obtaining or providing credit references, (f) enforcing or defending HSBC’s, or a member of the HSBC Group’s, rights, (g) for internal operational requirements of HSBC or the HSBC Group (including, without limitation, credit and risk management, system or product development and planning, insurance, audit and administrative purposes), (h) maintaining HSBC’s overall relationship with the Customer (including marketing or promoting financial services or related products to the Customer and market research),(the “Purposes”).

-- 7.2 SHARING
+- 7.3 SHARING

 By using the Services, the Customer agrees that HSBC may (as necessary and appropriate for the Purposes) transfer and disclose any Customer Information to the following recipients (who may also process, transfer and disclose such Customer Information for the Purposes):

-- any member of the HSBC Group;
+- 7.3.1 any member of the HSBC Group;

-- any sub-contractors, agents, service providers, or associates of the HSBC Group (including their employees, directors and officers);
+- 7.3.2 any sub-contractors, agents, service providers, or associates of the HSBC Group (including their employees, directors and officers);

-- anyone acting on behalf of the Customer, payment recipients, beneficiaries, account nominees, intermediary, correspondent and agent banks, clearing houses, clearing or settlement systems, market counterparties, upstream withholding agents, swap or trade repositories, stock exchanges, companies in which the Customer has an interest in securities (where such securities are held by HSBC for the Customer);
+- 7.3.3 anyone acting on behalf of the Customer, payment recipients, beneficiaries, account nominees, intermediary, correspondent and agent banks, clearing houses, clearing or settlement systems, market counterparties, upstream withholding agents, swap or trade repositories, stock exchanges, companies in which the Customer has an interest in securities (where such securities are held by HSBC for the Customer);

-- any party acquiring an interest in or assuming risk in or in connection with the Services;
+- 7.3.4 any party acquiring an interest in or assuming risk in or in connection with the Services;

-- other financial institutions, credit reference agencies or credit information bureaus, for obtaining or providing credit references, Auditors/Tax Consultants;
+- 7.3.5 other financial institutions, credit reference agencies or credit information bureaus, for obtaining or providing credit references, Auditors/Tax Consultants;

-- any third party fund manager who provides asset management services to the Customer;
+- 7.3.6 any third party fund manager who provides asset management services to the Customer;

-- any introducing broker to whom HSBC provides introductions or referrals;
+- 7.3.7 any introducing broker to whom HSBC provides introductions or referrals;

-- in connection with any HSBC business transfer, disposal, merger or acquisition;
+- 7.3.8 in connection with any HSBC business transfer, disposal, merger or acquisition;

-8.1 The Customer agrees to inform HSBC promptly, and in any event, within 30 days in writing if there are any changes to Customer Information supplied to HSBC or a member of the HSBC Group from time to time, and to respond to any request from HSBC, or a member of the HSBC Group.
+- 8.1 The Customer agrees to inform HSBC promptly, and in any event, within 30 days in writing if there are any changes to Customer Information supplied to HSBC or a member of the HSBC Group from time to time, and to respond to any request from HSBC, or a member of the HSBC Group.

-- 8.2 The Customer confirms that every Connected Person/person whose information (including Personal Data or Tax Information) they have provided to HSBC or a member of the HSBC Group has been notified of and agreed to the processing, disclosure and transfer of their information as set out in these Terms.
+- 8.2 The Customer confirms that every Connected Person/person whose information (including Personal Data or Tax Information) they have provided to HSBC or a member of the HSBC Group has been notified of and agreed to the processing, disclosure and transfer of their information as set out in these Terms and Conditions.
 The Customer shall advise Connected Persons/such persons that they may have rights of access to, and correction of, their Personal Data.